ricardoAntolin/AndroidBluetoothDeviceListExample/README.md

 # AndroidBluetoothDeviceListExample
-Example on Android for list devices in BlueTooth range
+Example on Android for list devices in Bluetooth range